 In September 2016, we announced the addition of Portaban to our pipeline.
-Cumberland has initiated the clinical development of injectable and oral formulations of ifetroban for the treatment of portal hypertension associated with liver disease.
-Preclinical studies have shown ifetroban can reduce portal pressure, necrosis, inflammation, and fibrosis in multiple models of liver injury.
+Cumberland has initiated the clinical development of Portaban for the treatment of portal hypertension ("PH") associated with chronic liver disease.
+Preclinical studies have shown if etroban can reduce portal pressure, inflammation, and fibrosis in multiple models of liver injury.